hellowebbooks/hellowebapp/installation-instructions/python-installation-mac.md

 [Learn Python the Hard Way](http://learnpythonthehardway.org).
 Should only take a day or so to go through all the lessons.

+If using the command line feels a bit scary, one thing to keep in mind is that this is how computer programmers back in the day used to interface with computer elements.
+All our modern interfaces and GUIs ("Graphical User Interfaces", a common abbreviation in programmer worlds) are built on top of computer commands like we'll be typing in.
+We're just moving back to an earlier time, typing our commands rather than clicking buttons.

 ## Installing XCode

 Unfortunately the native Python that comes on Macs isn't great for development,